lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 At that time there was no buzz word associated with publishing lessons online.
 Earth and environment data
-science wasn’t a thing even though people were processing data (old school at the command line
+science wasn’t a thing even though people were processing data (old school at the command line:

 HELLO ARCINFO if you are a GIS nerd

-and waiting days for workflows to run.
+Given the lack of compute resources that we have today, we'd wait days for workflows to run.

 <figure>
   <img src="/images/blog/gis-arc-info.png" alt="Image showing the old arcInfo